AlBloom/ETS0121_15/Python101/str_methods/README.md

 The str.upper() method converts all lowercase characters in a string to uppercase.
 Just like str.lower() it does not modify the original string; instead, it returns a new string with all characters in uppercase.
 Also this method does not take any parameters.
 It returns a new string where all lowercase characters are converted to uppercase.
 Non-alphabetic characters and the one's which are already an uppercase remain unchanged.
 N.B.
 Like the previous one the original string is not modified.
 Instead, a new string is returned with all characters converted to uppercase.

+# str.capitalize()
+The capitalize() method in Python is a string method that returns a copy of the original string with the first character capitalized and the rest of the characters in lowercase.
+If the string is empty or the first character is already capitalized, the method will return the string as is.